Wario's Woods

 Wario's Woods, known in Japan as is a 1994 puzzle video game developed by Nintendo R&D1 and Intelligent Systems and published by Nintendo for the Nintendo Entertainment System (NES) and Super Nintendo Entertainment System (Super NES).
 A spin-off of the Mario series, players control Toad in his mission to defeat Wario, who has taken control of the Peaceful Woods.
 Gameplay revolves around clearing each level by using bombs to destroy groups of enemies.
 The game also features a multiplayer mode that allows two players to compete against each other.

 The NES version is noteworthy for being the last officially-licensed game as well as the final first-party game for the system in North America, due to its release at the end of the console's lifespan.
 It is also the only NES game to receive a rating from the Entertainment Software Rating Board (ESRB), which was inducted almost three months before the game's American release.
 In Japan, the game was released alongside a re-release of The Legend of Zelda to coincide with the release of the AV Famicom.

 Wario's Woods has been re-released several times for other platforms, such as the Satellaview and the Virtual Console.
 The game received mixed reviews from critics, who praised its gameplay, design, and multiplayer mode, though some believed it was not as refined as Nintendo's previous puzzle games like Dr. Mario, and lacked depth and enough content to keep players engaged.
+It was released for the Nintendo Switch as a part of the Nintendo Classics service.